 The curriculum for an MBA program in hospitality management usually includes core business courses in accounting and economics.
-Through program coursework, students gain the leadership skills necessary to improve a restaurant's customer service, staff a hotel or increase a resort's revenues.
+A bachelor's degree and courses in hospitality law and event management; personal references are sometimes required.
 Coursework can cover topics in ethical management, career planning and research methods.
 Other subjects in a program may include:

 - Decision-making and leadership